b1ndark/project5/README.md

 - #### **Sign Up Page**

   - In the Sign up page the User is presented with a signup form where User is asked for a username, email and password.
+  - If the User has already an account there is a link provided to take the user to the Signin page.

     ![image](assets/readme/features/pages/signup.webp "Sign up page")

-  - If form is submited the User will be presented with a page that asks the User to verify the registration by going to the email.
+  - If form is submitted the User will be presented with a page that asks the User to verify the registration by going to the email.

     ![image](assets/readme/features/pages/signup_verify.webp "Sign up verity email")

-  - Also the User will get a notification.
+  - Also, the User will get a notification.

     ![image](assets/readme/features/notifications_confirmations/signup_notification.webp "Sign up notification")

 - #### Sign Up Confirmation

-  - Within the email the User will be presented with the following email.
+  - Within the email the User will be presented with the following email, if the User clicks the link provided is redirected to the website to confirm.

     ![image](assets/readme/features/notifications_confirmations/signup_email_confirmation.webp "Sign up confirmation email")

-  - In order to confirm the registration the User will have to click the email provided, if clicked the User is redirected to the website to confirm.
+  - In order to confirm the registration, the User will have to click **Confirm** button to confirm the email provided.

     ![image](assets/readme/features/pages/signup_confirm.webp "Sign up confirm page")